amortaza/go-bellina-tutorials/tutorial-01-Simplest/README.md

 > Bellina node tree is destroyed every frame.
 The Bellina node tree is re-created in the tick function.
 With a call to `bl.Root()`

-Here we make the `root` node as big as the application window.
+Here we size the `root` node as the same dimension as the application window.

 There is no need to position the root node because it is *always* at (0, 0).